NHERI-SimCenter/BRAILS/docs/common/user_manual/modules/genericImageClassifier.rst

 ---------------------

-Now you can use the trained model to predict on given images.
+Now you can use the trained model to predict the (building materials) class for a given image.

 .. code-block:: none